-The post below is a response to a young woman with cataracts and celiac disease.
-Cataracts are directly related to nutrient deficiencies of Vitamin A, calcium and possibly vitamin B2 in celiac disease.
-(Editor’s note.)
+[Editor’s Note: The post below is a response to a young woman with cataracts and celiac disease.
+Cataracts are directly related to nutrient deficiencies of vitamin A, calcium, magnesium, protein, vitamin C and possibly vitamin B2 in celiac disease. -Updated 6/13/2016 from Gluten Free Works Health Guide: Cataracts]

 I am 20 years old, have celiac disease and cataracts.
 The optometrist told me it is because I have fair skin and light eyes and have had too much sun exposure.
 I grew up in Mobile, AL and spent everyday I could at the beach so this could be true.
 It is very interesting that you brought up this topic though.
 It never crossed my mind that these two could have anything to do with each other.